MaxHolzmann/NextJS-Mongo-Tailwind-AuthJS-JS-starter/README.md

 - NODE_ENV
 - JWT_SECRET

-This example has the Google Login already configured, if you wish to utilize it also add the following variables to your .env:
+This example has the Google login already configured, if you wish to utilize it also add the following variables to your .env:
 - GOOGLE_CLIENT_ID
 - GOOGLE_CLIENT_SECRET